professional-manager-test/Open-AutoGLM/README_en.md

 ### Remote Connection Troubleshooting

-**Connection refused:**
+**Connection Refused:**

-- Ensure device and computer are on the same network
+- Ensure the device and computer are on the same network
-- Check if firewall is blocking port 5555
+- Check if the firewall is blocking port 5555
 - Confirm TCP/IP mode is enabled: `adb tcpip 5555`

-**Connection dropped:**
+**Connection Dropped:**

-- WiFi may have disconnected, use `--connect` to reconnect
+- WiFi may have disconnected; use `--connect` to reconnect
-- Some devices disable TCP/IP after restart, requiring USB to re-enable
+- Some devices disable TCP/IP after restart; re-enable via USB

-**Multiple devices:**
+**Multiple Devices:**

 - Use `--device-id` to specify which device to use
 - Or use `--list-devices` to view all connected devices